seezee/conditionally-load-cf7/README.md

 ### USING FTP
 1. Download the Conditionally Load CF7 ZIP file
 2. Extract the Conditionally Load CF7 ZIP file to your computer
-3. Upload the “wp-foft-loader” directory to the `/wp-content/plugins/` directory
+3. Upload the “conditionally-load-cf7” directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
 5. Go to Settings -> Conditionally Load CF7, upload your fonts, and configure the settings.